useless-bit/Open-Package-Deploy/README.md

   Update the value in the local config-file and restart the Agent
 - Is a deployment available: <br>
   Start the Package download and installation process

-# What can be deployed

-OPD was designed to be usable for many different use cases.

-The Agent will execute a script (`start.sh` for Linux and macOS and `start.bat` for Windows) that you provide inside a Package.
-From there, you can do almost anything.

-You can get more infos in the Guide: [Create a Package]()

-Examples:
-* Install Software through a package manager or included installer-file
-* Copy included files to a destination
-* Change System-configurations

-Example Packages will be provided in this [GitHub Repository](https://github.com/useless-bit/Open-Package-Deploy-Packages).

 # Security